hyperspy/hyperspy/doc/user_guide/model.rst

     ...        the model that is fitted.
     ...    values : np.ndarray
     ...
-A one-dimensional array with free parameter values suggested by the ...        optimiser (that are not yet stored in the model).
+A one-dimensional array with free parameter values suggested by the ...        optimizer (that are not yet stored in the model).
     ...    data : np.ndarray
     ...
 A one-dimensional array with current data that is being fitted.
     ...    weights : {np.ndarray, None}